hkc5/gtv/REVIEW_SUBMISSION.md

 > _"The RAG system Hakancan developed has become Albus's primary product offering and the foundation of our commercial success.
 Since deployment, we have achieved over 50,000 additional user registrations on our platform, with more than 10,000 active users directly utilising Hakancan's RAG system.
 The system has processed over 500,000 documents through his semantic extraction pipelines."_

-The duration of 6 months is irrelevant when the **impact** is this substantial.
+Beyond the factual error on duration, tenure is irrelevant when the **impact** is this substantial.
 The Tech Nation guide emphasizes **impact and recognition**, not tenure.
-Building a system that serves 220,000+ users and becomes a company's "primary product offering and foundation of commercial success" in 6 months demonstrates exceptional ability, not a limitation.
+Building a system that serves 220,000+ users and becomes a company's "primary product offering and foundation of commercial success" demonstrates exceptional ability regardless of timeframe.

 ---